 -

 The metaphor of a broken heart to describe intense emotional pain has been a favorite among poets and jilted lovers since the beginning of time.
-In 1990, Japanese scientists discovered that the hurt felt after a messy breakup or the loss of a loved one actually does affect the heart, though it doesn’t exactly break it.
-Sudden emotional turmoil temporarily enlarges a part of your heart and prevents it from pumping efficiently while the rest of your heart maintains normal function.
-Also known as stress-in...
+In 1990, Japanese scientists discovered that the hurt felt after a messy breakup or the loss of a loved one affects the heart—but it doesn't necessarily break it.
+Sudden turmoil temporarily enlarges a part of the heart and prevents it from pumping efficiently, yet the rest of your heart maintains normal function.
+The Cleveland Clinic reports that Takotsubo card...

 Read More